 In the 2011 Kodama case, the Prosecutor's Office conducted an investigation concerning certain personnel of the Housing and Urban Development Agency (Serviu).
-In January 2011, Serviu entered into a settlement agreement with Kodama (a Chilean construction company) whereby Serviu agreed to pay 17 billion pesos to Kodama.
-This payment was in exchange for settling a court case filed by Kodama for compensation of 41 billion pesos for alleged over-costs in the construction of certain public transport works.
+In January 2011, Serviu entered into a settlement agreement with Kodama (a Chilean construction company) whereby Serviu agreed to pay 17 billion Chilean pesos to Kodama.
+This payment was in exchange for settling a court case filed by Kodama for compensation of 41 billion Chilean pesos for alleged over-costs in the construction of certain public transport works.
 The former minister of housing and urban development voided the settlement payment, but the case is still being investigated for possible Treasury fraud, bribery, and eventual criminal liability of both the public officials and the legal entities involved in the settlement.
 The main grounds for the investigation are that, allegedly, the settlement payment would exceed the damages assessed by experts appointed for the purposes of the investigation, and such excess would have illegally benefited certain Serviu public officials, as well as Kodama.
-In addition, on 13 May 2011, the General Comptroller Office (Contraloría General de la República) issued an investigation report stating that the settlement agreement between Serviu and Kodama entailed several wrongdoings.
-The Prosecutor's Office is currently awaiting the conclusions of an independent expert report, which is expected to contribute further details and evidence to enable the Prosecutor's Office to arraign the defendants.
+In addition, on 13 May 2011, the General Comptroller's Office issued an investigation report stating that the settlement agreement between Serviu and Kodama entailed several wrongdoings.
+The Prosecutor's Office is still carrying out the investigation in order to arraign the defendants.